Ein Denkmal für die Ewigkeit

 2024, Single channel video-installation, 16:9, 11’00”, Loop, Plaster, tombstone pieces, Dimensions variable

 The installation comprises a single-channel video showing the trace of recycled tombstones at the river Wien and a plaster slab.
 The slab contains fragments of tombstones collected from the cemetery's waste disposal site, serving as a memorial-terrain.
-Audiences are invited to touch, sit or even step onto the slab.
+During the exhibition, audiences touched, sat down on or walked over the slab.

 Some argue that a death occurs not when a person passes away but when they are forgotten in the collective memory of all.
 We erect memorials to remember individuals, ideas, or events.
 Tombstones serve as memorials for the deceased.
 Through someone's death, they gain a form of life.
-A tombstone is a resistance to the inevitable phenomenon of death, expressed through the language of sculpture.
+A tombstone is a resistance to the inevitable phenomenon of death.

 Credits: 3D Scanning by H. Wraunek